DavidBM/useful-javascript/README.md

 ```
 **[⬆ back to top](#table-of-contents)**

-<a name="prefer-composition-over-inheritance-1"></a>
+<a name="prefer-composition-over-inheritance"></a>
 ### Prefer composition over inheritance
 As stated famously in [*Design Patterns*](https://en.wikipedia.org/wiki/Design_Patterns) by the Gang of Four, you should prefer composition over inheritance where you can.
 There are lots of good reasons to use inheritance and lots of good reasons to use composition.
 The main point for this maxim is that if your mind instinctively goes for inheritance, try to think if composition could model your problem better.
 In most of the cases it can.

+Inheritance and composition are totally different direction when building the logic.
+In inheritance is the children who say what logic is going to overwrite from the "logic pool" that is the father.
+In composition is the father that receive some worker childrens (yeah, I know), that he don't know who they are, and he command them to do the "main logic".
+The childrens will take care of the details.

+That means that is you want to update some minor logic, just exchange the children for others (Yeah, it sounds horrible).
+Very good for testing with mock-ups.
+For example, in conjunction with a Dependency Injector and following the inverse dependency principle from SOLID, it allows to change my amqplib dependency by a simple mock, removing RabbitMQ as a external dependency.

-You might be wondering then, "when should I use inheritance?"
-It depends on your problem at hand.
+You might be wondering then, "when should I use inheritance?".
+(A good example of when to use inheritance [is this](#dont-write-to-global-functions))

 It depends of the way to structure your application.
 One error is to think that Inheritance is about code reuse, when is about extensibility and identification.
 If you want to share code between classes, composition is your tool.
-If you want to update only one detail of an existent class in a way that you are sure it never will be affected by the base class modifications (that means, is 100% compatible with the contract of this class), then inheritance is your way.
+If you want to update only one detail of an existent class in a way that you are sure it will never be affected by the base class modifications (that means, is 100% compatible with the contract of this class), then inheritance is your way.
 But, be aware, mostly sure you will be programming something that requires composition and not inheritance.
 That's why the principle "[composition over inheritance](https://www.thoughtworks.com/insights/blog/composition-vs-inheritance-how-choose)"

 Dogmas are bad, but using tools in wrong ways in a project that is going to wrong can make disasters.